BeepIsla/csgo-commend-bot/README.md

 - `auto` will automatically try and find the correct server the target is on.
 This works for Casual, Deathmatch or War Games on official Valve servers (Requires `cl_join_advertise` to be `1` or higher) and on any community servers (Requires `cl_join_advertise` to be `2` or higher)
   - **Using `auto` requires you to use a `fetcher` account in your config**
   - Certain privacy settings may interfer with this, before reporting an issue make sure everything is set to public in your [Steam Privacy Settings](https://steamcommunity.com/my/edit/settings)

+# Report Botting
+You can choose between two types, `COMMEND` and `REPORT`.

+There isn't much to it.
+Commending botting is confirmed to work, report botting I still believe doesn't work but due to popular demand and the previous one no longer working I have re-added it.
+With MatchID and ServerID support.